Tears Don't Lie

-"Tears Don't Lie" is a song by German DJ Mark 'Oh, released in late 1994 by Urban Records as the third single from his debut album, Never Stop That Feeling (1995).
-The song was produced by Albrecht with Holger Scheiker.
+"Tears Don't Lie" is a song by German DJ Mark 'Oh, released in late 1994 by Peace and Urban Records as the third single from his debut album, Never Stop That Feeling (1995).
+The song is based on the 1974 melody Soleado by Ciro Dammicco (and its German remake, Tränen lügen nicht, meaning Tears Don't Lie) and was produced by Albrecht with Holger Scheiker.
 It uses the same melody best known in English-speaking countries as "When a Child is Born".
-"Tears Don't Lie" peaked at number-one in Austria, Germany, and Sweden and was a top-10 hit across continental Europe and Ireland.
-It was also nominated to the 1996 Echo Awards for the best German dance single.
-Matt Broadley directed the music video for the song.

-In 2002, the song was released in a new version, as "Tears Don't Lie 2002", peaking at numbers 35 and 36 in Germany and Austria.
+"Tears Don't Lie" peaked at number one in Austria, Germany and Sweden and was a top-10 hit across the rest of Europe.
+It was also nominated for the 1996 Echo Awards for the best German dance single.
+Matt Broadley directed the accompanying music video for the song.
+In 2002, the song was released in a new version, as "Tears Don't Lie 2002", peaking at numbers 35 and 36 in Germany and Austria, respectively.

 Critical reception

 Alan Jones from Music Week wrote, "The oddest single of the week has to be Mark 'Oh's 'Tears Don't Lie', which starts with some fairly ambient synth work before turning into a very fast techno track, overlaid with the humming melody from 'When a Child is Born'.
 Already making its ascent of RMs On a Pop Tip chart, it's so unusual it can't help but attract attention and seems destined to maintain the Systematic label's 100% strike rate."

-James Hyman from the RM Dance Update gave it four out of five, saying, "Using Johnny Mathis 'When a Child is Born' theme, the Euro stomper adds its 140bpm-plus breakbeats, sped-up tears don't lie bytes and great melodic breakdowns to great commercial effect."
+James Hyman from the RM Dance Update gave it a score of four out of five, saying, "Using Johnny Mathis 'When a Child is Born' theme, the Euro stomper adds its 140bpm-plus breakbeats, sped-up tears don't lie bytes and great melodic breakdowns to great commercial effect."
 Another RM editor, James Hamilton, named it a "insanely infectious German novelty".
-In April 1995, Smash Hits predicted that 'Tears Don't Lie' would be a future hit, writing, "They're calling it the next 'Saturday Night' — a record by an unknown European that comes from nowhere straight into the charts. [...]
+In April 1995, Smash Hits predicted that "Tears Don't Lie" would be a future hit, writing, "They're calling it the next 'Saturday Night' — a record by an unknown European that comes from nowhere straight into the charts. [...]
 You'll either find it the most annoying thing ever or you'll love it.
 Either way, it's going to be a massive hit!"